yah01/ChatManual/README.md

 ````

 #### Learn Database
-Read from MySQL with Golang:
+Request an example that reads from MySQL with Golang:
 ````shell
 $ cman -se -t golang mysql
 MySQL is a popular open-source relational database management system.
 It is widely used for storing and managing data in web applications, mobile apps, and other software systems.
 MySQL supports SQL (Structured Query Language) for querying and manipulating data.